peterhcharlton/info/safer_wearables/sops/study_setup/gp_practice_recruitment.md

    - &#8805; 45 participants, including
    - &#8805; 6 AF participants

+_NB: The calculations behind these figures are provided [here](https://github.com/peterhcharlton/safer-wearables/blob/main/planning/safer_wearables_planning.ipynb)._

 Potential GP Practices can be identified automatically using the `SAFER_data_analysis.m (or similar)` script.

-_NB: The calculations behind the figures in this section are provided [here](https://github.com/peterhcharlton/safer-wearables/blob/main/planning/safer_wearables_planning.ipynb)._
+To do so:
+- At the top of the script, set the SAFER phase to the phase of interest (_e.g. 'feas1').
+- Run the script, including the `extract_dataset_characteristics` function.
+- When the `extract_dataset_characteristics` function is run, it will output the number of AF participants for each practice, and identify those practices which have the required number of AF participants.
+- Copy down the original IDs for the GP Practices with the required number of AF participants.
+- Use the `safer_gp_practices2` document as a key to convert these IDs into the GP Practice names (and CRN regions).
+- Only retain those practices who are affiliated to a CRN region from whom practices are being recruited.

 ## Recruiting GP Practices